-For the past eight years, NYU Langone has also received top rankings for overall patient safety and quality of care from Vizient, Inc. In 2021, NYU Langone was recognized as a top performer in the Bernard A. Birnbaum, MD, Quality Leadership Annual Ranking for demonstrating high quality and safety performance.
+For the past nine years, NYU Langone has also received top rankings for overall patient safety and quality of care from Vizient, Inc. In 2022, NYU Langone was recognized as the top performer in the Bernard A. Birnbaum, MD, Quality Leadership Annual Ranking for demonstrating high quality and safety performance.

-For six out of the last seven years, our faculty group practice network has been top ranked among participating medical centers nationwide.
-In 2021, NYU Langone ambulatory care practices ranked No. 1 in Vizient’s Ambulatory Care Quality and Accountability Ranking for demonstrating excellence in delivering high-quality outpatient care.
+For the last eight years, our faculty group practice network has been top ranked among participating medical centers nationwide.
+In 2022, NYU Langone ambulatory care practices ranked No. 1 in Vizient’s Ambulatory Care Quality and Accountability Ranking for demonstrating excellence in delivering high-quality outpatient care.

 We have received The Gold Seal of Approval® by The Joint Commission, the leading accreditor of healthcare organizations in America, reflecting a commitment to high-quality patient care.
 Our Comprehensive Stroke Center is certified by The Joint Commission as providing the most advanced stroke care, and Tisch Hospital is recognized for its excellence in perinatal, palliative, and ventricular assist device care.

-We are proud to be ranked No. 8 in the country on U.S. News & World Report’s “Best Hospitals” ranking.
-U.S. News & World Report has also named us among the top 10 hospitals in the country for the following specialties: cardiology and heart surgery; diabetes and endocrinology; gastroenterology and GI surgery; geriatrics; neurology and neurosurgery; orthopedics; psychiatry; pulmonology and lung surgery; rehabilitation; rheumatology; and urology.
+We are proud to be ranked No. 3 in the country on U.S. News & World Report’s “Best Hospitals” ranking.
+U.S. News & World Report has also named us among the top 10 hospitals in the country for specialties including cardiology and heart surgery; diabetes and endocrinology; gastroenterology and GI surgery; geriatrics; neurology and neurosurgery; orthopedics; psychiatry; pulmonology and lung surgery; rehabilitation; rheumatology; and urology.

 Our mission to advance science and improve healthcare through scientific discovery brings together outstanding scientists and clinical researchers—at both NYU Grossman School of Medicine and NYU Long Island School of Medicine—fostering highly collaborative, multidisciplinary investigations.
 This teamwork inspires new ideas and discoveries, and helps to quickly translate scientific advances into innovative ways to prevent, diagnose, and treat disease.